 I’m always asked, “Why do you always paint everything?”
 It really is an easy answer, “Painting old wood furniture preserves the wood.”

-I found this wood dresser on Facebook Marketplace and loved it in wood, but the side of the dresser (which I forgot to take a picture of) was a mess.
+I found this wood dresser on Facebook Marketplace and instantly fell in love with it.
+The price was right for a furniture flip project that I was asked to do from Blue Line Pizza.
+I loved the piece in wood, but the side of the dresser (which I forgot to take a picture of) was a mess.
 The wood was peeling and very rough to the touch.
+You can also see some of the wear and tear it withstood on the front of the dresser.

-Blue Line Pizza in Burlingame had an old dresser that they were using as a hostess station, but they needed a new one.
+Blue Line Pizza in Burlingame was my client for this project.
+They had an old dresser they were using as a hostess station, but they needed a new one.
 I asked the manager’s what color they were looking for and they said Red.

 If you’d like to see the dresser I did for Blue Line Pizza in San Carlos you can read about it here.

 For this project I used Debi’s Design Diary Chalk Paint in Marquee, because I had some on hand.
 I do enjoy using the chalk paint because it can be easily distressed without using sand paper or a sander.
-True Chalk Paint takes about 30 days to completely dry and harder and therefore distressing it with water is super easy.
-You should finish it with a Sealer or Wax.
-The effect is beautiful.
+True Chalk Paint takes about 30 days to completely dry and harden and therefore distressing it with water is super easy.

 As you know, I am a Maker Boss with A Maker’s Studio and prefer to use their products.
 At times, it’s just easier to use paint that you already have.
 I used the A Maker’s Studio Matte Sealer to finish the dresser.